libvmi/libvmi/README.rst

 fast and coherent memory access, except the creation of shm-snapshot can take 0.2 ~ 1.4 seconds (KVM) when the memory size of guest VM expands from 512MB to 3GB.
-Shm-snapshot supports both KVM and Xen.
-However,shm-snapshot for Xen is currently created by LibVMI, hence unreal.
-Moreover,it takes more time (about 3 seconds in 1GB guest memory settings) to create Xen "shm-snapshot" because we have to probe unmmapable memory page holes one by one.
+Shm-snapshot supports only KVM.
 Shm-snapshot is shiped with direct guest memory access, a non-copy access technique that can drastically reduce the latency of guest memory access.
-For KVM, we support both vmi_get_dgpma() and vmi_get_dgvma(); for Xen, however, due to the unreal shm-snapshot, we only support vmi_get_dgpma() now.
+For KVM, we support both vmi_get_dgpma() and vmi_get_dgvma();

 If you would like LibVMI to work on a shm-snapshot, then you need to do the
 following:

-(P.S: If you use Xen, just to start on step 3)

 1. ensure that your libvirt installation supports QMP commands.